 Can you balance an egg on the autumnal equinox?
 Does the Sun rise due east and set due west for all of us on Earth?
 Why did the date of the equinox change?
 How is it related to the Harvest Moon?
 Bob separates autumnal equinox facts from fiction.

-We have an equinox coming up early in the morning on Tuesday, September 22, 2020.
-See all you need to know about the Autumnal Equinox.
+We have an equinox coming up on Saturday, September 23, 2023Read all about the Autumnal Equinox!

 A Moment in Time

-The equinox happens at the same moment across the Earth (13:31 UTC) which is pretty cool.
+The equinox happens at the same moment across the Earth, which is pretty cool.
 It’s not an all-day event such as a birthday or holiday.
-The equinox is the moment the Sun crosses the celestial equator—that imaginary line in the sky above Earth’s Equator.
+The equinox is the moment the Sun crosses the celestial equator—that imaginary line in the sky above Earth’s equator.
 At this instant, Earth’s rotational axis is neither tilted away from nor towards the Sun.

 Not Always the Same Date

-And the calendar can affect the date itself as well.
-The Autumnal Equinox date is usually on the 22nd or 23rd.
-It varies slightly, since our Gregorian calendar doesn’t perfectly match up with the time it takes the Earth to orbin the Sun (365 days versus approximately 365 and ¼ days).
+The calendar can affect the date of the equinox as well.
+The autumnal equinox date is usually on the 22nd or 23rd of September.
+It varies slightly, since our Gregorian calendar doesn’t perfectly match up with the time it takes the Earth to orbit the Sun (365 days versus approximately 365 and 1/4 days).

 If you see a generic calendar stating different dates or times, it’s usually because a universal or different time zone is being used, often unwittingly.
 (Not true of the Almanac calendars.)

 At the equinox, the Earth will angle perfectly sideways to the Sun.
-Neither pole will tip toward or away from it.
-And therefore, as the media never tire of reminding us, days and nights should theoretically be equal, right?
+Neither pole will tip toward or away from our bright star.
+And therefore, as the media never tires of reminding us, days and nights should theoretically be equal, right?

 But this is never quite true.
 Our atmosphere bends the Sun’s image upward so much that it rises two or three minutes earlier and sets that much later than it would on an airless world, and those extra five minutes of daily sunshine push the true date of equality to a few days after the equinox.